 Children and Families’ Ministry

 We have appointed a new children and families worker, Sandi Keen, who started work at the beginning of April.
 For everyone but not least the children and families connected with our church, we are in the midst of a very difficult and trying few months.
 In these times we do not want the children and families’ ministry to be neglected, and so we should thank God that things have come together to allow a new children and families worker to start work, who will be able to take a lead in putting things in place for our various groups and families in a new format online.
-We will be announcing some new online activities for children and families very soon.
 It is very good news to have Sandi on the team as someone who will lead in this area for our parish over this crucial time, building relationships that will be a good basis for when things return to normal.
 You can see a video of Sandi introducing herself here.

 Children’s Hour.
 Children and families continue to be at the centre of our church and ministry during this period.
 Children’s Hour is meeting online every week at 10am via Zoom.
 Please be in touch with Kathie Burgess at firstname.lastname@example.org to find out more and how to join in.